Why it's Important to Take Care of Your Mental Health During the Holidays

 The time around the winter holidays is frequently portrayed in popular culture as a merry, celebratory, and bonding period.
 But despite the cheery carols and sparkling lights, many people battle with their mental health during this time of year.
-In point of fact, the results of a recent study that was carried out by Mixbook have cast light on some shocking statistics: Forty percent of Americans believe that the biggest obstacle keeping them from spending quality time with their loved ones is the state of their mental health.
-This serves as a powerful reminder that, despite the fact that the holidays can be a joyful time for many people, they can also be extremely difficult for them.
+The results of a recent study that Mixbook carried out have cast light on some shocking statistics: Forty percent of Americans believe that the biggest obstacle keeping them from spending quality time with their loved ones is the state of their mental health.
+This is a powerful reminder that even though days can be joyful for many people, they can also be challenging for them.

 The Effects on a Person's Mental Health